 Violence and Human Capital Investments (joint with Livia Menezes).
-Forthcoming at Journal of Labor Economics, 2020.
+Forthcoming in Journal of Labor Economics, 2020.

 Abstract: In this paper, we investigate the effect of exposure to homicides on the educational performance and human capital investments of students in Brazil.
 We combine extremely granular information on the location and timing of homicides with a number of very large administrative educational datasets, to estimate the effect of exposure to homicides around schools, students' residence, and on their way to school on these outcomes.
 We show that violence has a detrimental effect on school attendance, on standardised test scores in math and Portuguese language and increases dropout rates of students substantially.
 The effects are particularly pronounced for boys, indicating important heterogeneous effects of violence.
 We use exceptionally rich information from student- and parent-background questionnaires to investigate the effect of violence on the aspirations and attitudes towards education.
 In line with the effects on dropout and the longer-term human capital accumulation of students, we find that boys systematically report lower educational aspiration towards education.
 Making use of the very rich information from the homicides and education data, we explore a number of underlying transmission channels, including mechanisms related to school supply, bereavement and incentives for human capital investments.

 Financial Inclusion, Shocks and Welfare: Evidence from the Expansion of Mobile Money in Tanzania (joint with Olukorede Abiona).
-Forthcoming at Journal of Human Resources, 2019.
+Forthcoming in Journal of Human Resources, 2020.

 We estimate the effect of mobile money adoption on consumption smoothing, poverty, and human capital investments in Tanzania.
 We exploit the rapid expansion of the mobile money agent network between 2010 and 2012 and use this together with idiosyncratic shocks from variation in rainfall over time and across space in a difference-in-difference framework.
 We find that adopter households are able to smooth consumption during periods of shocks and maintain their investments in human capital.
 Results on time use of children and labor force participation complement the findings on the important role of mobile money for the intergenerational transmission of poverty.